melange-re/melange-re.github.io/README.md

 Publishing is done automatically from GitHub actions:
 - Every commit to `master` will publish in the `unstable` folder
-- Every tag pushed with the `v*` format will publish on its corresponding folder, and set it as default
+- Every tag pushed with the `v*` format will publish on its corresponding folder

 ### Tracking new versions of `melange` in opam